Support our mission and become a member!

 The Senate ratified the Louisiana Purchase Treaty on October 20, 1803, by a vote of 24 to 7.
 The purchase doubled the size of the nation overnight, adding land that would eventually become parts of 15 states—from Louisiana and Arkansas to Montana and the Dakotas.
 It secured control of the Mississippi River and New Orleans, ensuring America’s economic independence from European powers.

-For Native American nations, however, this expansion marked the beginning of immense upheaval.
+For Native American nations, the Louisiana Purchase marked the beginning of immense upheaval.
 The U.S. viewed the new territory as 'empty' land ready for settlement, ignoring the people who already lived there.
 The Louisiana Purchase thus planted both the seeds of growth and of future conflict over land, sovereignty, and westward expansion.

-The Louisiana Purchase demonstrated how diplomacy, timing, and bold decision-making could reshape history.
-It showed the young United States learning to act on the world stage—balancing law and ambition, ideals and opportunity.
-For better and for worse, the purchase set the nation on a path toward becoming a continental power.
+The Louisiana Purchase demonstrated how diplomacy, timing, and bold decision, making could reshape history.
+It showed the young United States learning to act on the world stage, balancing law and ambition, ideals and opportunity.
+For better and for worse, the purchase set the nation on a path toward becoming a continental power, expanding both freedom and oppression in its wake.

 Why It Matters